 My Indian is a historical fiction account of Sylvester Joe, a Mi'kmaq guide who accompanied William Epps Cormack, a Canadian Scottish explorer who journeyed across the interior of Newfoundland in 1822.
 According to the Dictionary of Canadian Biography, Cormack's journey had three aims, one of them to establish contact with the Beothuk, an reclusive First Nations people who had fled north to avoid the Europeans.

 When Sylvester was young, he was taken everywhere by his parents in a cradleboard made for him by his grandfather.
-He watched the hunting of the qalipu, helped them to clean the hides so they could be used to make clothing.
+He watched the hunting of the qalipu and helped to clean the hides so they could be used to make clothing.
 His grandmother taught him about the plants to be used as medicines.
-When Suliewey was growing up everyone worked together in the village.
+When Suliewey was growing up, everyone worked together in the village.
 People ate together, prayed, sang and laughed together.
-They gave thanks to the animals and plants for what they supplied to keep their people alive."All young Mi'kmaw people were taught the language of the land.
+They gave thanks to the animals and plants for what they supplied to keep their people alive.
+"All young Mi'kmaw people were taught the language of the land.
 They were given the landmarks to recognize, so that when they were out by themselves, they would know what to look for.
 Wayfinding was taught by using the stars...Suliewey learned from the land, even as he grew up on it."

 Suliewey travels to St. John's where he eventually meets up with Cormack.
 William Cormack, after announcing that Suliewey is "my Indian" informs him that he intends to take him on a one hundred and fifty mile walk to test his fidelity.
 This both puzzles and offends Suliewey but he agrees to do the walk.
 The two make the journey from Holyrood to Placentia in July and then prepare for the larger journey across Newfoundland in search of the Beothuk.
 But the time spent with Cormack has only made Suliewey more determined to ensure Cormack never comes near the Beothuk.